MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

    - In **Data type**, select **String**.
    - In **Value**, type or paste the GUID value, the \= sign and the State value with no spaces (_GUID=StateValue_).
 Where:

-     - 0: Disable (Disable the ASR rule)
+     - 0: Disable (Disable the attack surface reduction rule)
-     - 1: Block (Enable the ASR rule)
+     - 1: Block (Enable the attack surface reduction rule)
-     - 2: Audit (Evaluate how the ASR rule would impact your organization if enabled)
+     - 2: Audit (Evaluate how the attack surface reduction rule would impact your organization if enabled)
-     - 6: Warn (Enable the ASR rule but allow the end-user to bypass the block)
+     - 6: Warn (Enable the attack surface reduction rule but allow the end-user to bypass the block)

      :::image type="content" source="images/mem05-add-row-oma-uri.png" alt-text="The OMA URI configuration in the Microsoft Intune admin center portal" lightbox="images/mem05-add-row-oma-uri.png":::